AdobeDocs/developers-animatesdk-docs/Camera_object/Camera18.md

 #### Return

-Boolean
+Boolean value true if tint is enabled otherwise false.

 #### Description

-Property; Used to Enable tint
+Property; Used to Enable/Disable tint

 #### Example